pflopez/sequencer/README.md

 - Show or hide step indicator on step  [ok]
 - Extra options, options available for track length

+## Fix
+- Dependencies, howler added on both app and library dependencies?
+- Stop needs to stop everything
+- Clearing the step needs to turn step off
+- Add the player as separate dependenc

 ## Development server